Home

 ( as can all the “H” pencils).

-I would be careful with pencils in either of the two extremes.
-Hard pencils are going to be more likely to scratch your paper, and the softest drawing pencils are going to be more difficult to sharpen and break more easily.
+The "H" pencils are going to be more likely to scratch your paper, and the "B" drawing pencils are going to be more difficult to sharpen and break more easily.

-I didn't say you couldn't use them; I just said be careful...
+I didn't say you shouldn't use them; just be careful...
 Okay?

-As I said earlier, to get off to a good start all you'll need is a set of drawing pencils that includes these grades of hardness:
+As I said earlier, to get off to a good start all you'll need is a set of drawing pencils that includes these grades of hardnesses:

-I would get some scrap paper and practice using your pencils.
+Get some scrap paper and practice using your new pencils.
 Hold them with different grips, and apply different pressures so that you become familiar with the feel of your new friends.

 A common exercise is to draw a sphere and practice developing your shading and highlighting skills.
 This is also a good way to get used to the action of drawing so as to make drawing second nature.